Varshamadavaneri/xeno-shopify-service/DEMO_SCRIPT.md

 ## 🎯 **Demo Script (7 Minutes)**

 ### **1. Introduction & Problem Statement (1 minute)**
 > **"Hi!
-I'm Teja Gopal, and I'm excited to present my solution for the Xeno FDE Internship Assignment."**
+I'm varsha, and I'm excited to present my solution for the Xeno FDE Internship Assignment."**

 **Key Points to Cover:**
 - **Problem**: Enterprise retailers need a unified platform to ingest, analyze, and gain insights from their Shopify store data